Skip to Content

 Instructions

-1. Bake your favorite batch of cupcakes.
+• Bake your favorite batch of cupcakes.

-3. Put the frosting into a piping bag with a 1M star tip.
+• Put the frosting into a piping bag with a 1M star tip.
 Alternate adding a stripe of food coloring to the inside of the bag.
 Fill the bag with frosting and pipe on your frosting.

-4. Print out the leaf template.
+• Print out the leaf outline.

-5. Place a handful of chocolate chips in a baggie and place them into hot water to melt.
-Massage the baggie to make sure that it’s all melted then snip off the corner of the bag and pipe leaf outlines onto parchment paper.
-Refrigerate to set the chocolate leaves for 10 minutes.
-Place a leaf on top of a cupcake and serve at your fall party!
+• Place a handful of chocolate chips in a baggie and place them into hot water or microwave to melt.
+Massage the baggie to make sure that it’s all molten then snip off the corner of the bag and pipe leaf outlines onto parchment paper.

 Notes